MarcoLotz/orderbook/README.md

 # Coding Challenge: Order Book

 ## Overview
-The code provides an implementation of the interface Level2View.
+The code provides an implementation of the interface [Level2View](./problem_statement/Level2View.java).
+There are no further details for the challenge, but the described interface file.

 I also performed an analysis on possible improvements and other strategies that could surely be efficient to solve the problem.
 There's no silver bullet and the applied solution depends on multiple characteristics provided by the data supplier